Let’s Commit Murder!

 You could say that this process leads to my happy-ever-after.

-Find out why I do what I do inside the pages of SEETHINGS.
+Find out why inside the pages of SEETHINGS.

 A